Italian Coffee Culture: How to Order Coffee in Italy and 12 Types to Order

 Italian Coffee

-In it, we will discuss the rules about ordering coffee, and the different coffee types in Italy you can order.
+In it, we will discuss the rules about ordering coffee, what cities have some of the best, and the different coffee types in Italy you can order.

-A bar in Italy differs from bars in the US and other countries.
+Isn't beer ordered from a bar?
+A bar in Italy differs from bars in the U.S. and other countries.
 A bar in Italy has more in common with a café and is the best place to have coffee.
 Coffee is made very quickly in Italy, and while there are options for longer drinks, it's served in smaller quantities than you may expect or be familiar with.

 Interestingly, coffee bars in Italy (no coffee houses in Italy unless you opt for a tourist-frequented chain) tend to have the name Bar outside the premises, with no other name.
 The coffee in those bars is more expensive when you are in the more touristy areas.
 If you want a frugal Italian Coffee experience, go to one of the quieter side alleys for your cup of Joe.